CarnegieMellon-PlantD/PlantD-operator/docs/api/crd-api-reference.md

 GRPC defines the configurations of gRPC protocol.
-TODO: Validate the gRPC library in K6 and update the API.

 _Appears in:_
 - [Endpoint](#endpoint)